imranfadhil/pp_portfolio/01_COSTA/README.md

 # Summary of Petrophysical Analysis

 This project performs a complete petrophysical analysis of the COSTA dataset, which appears to be a carbonate reservoir.
 The workflow starts with data loading and preparation, moves through detailed petrophysical calculations and machine learning model development, and concludes with volume estimation and uncertainty analysis.
+An article has been published in Petrophysics Journal - Vol. 66, No.5 (October 2025): Pages 807-838 [Enhanced Learning Experience for New Petrophysicists Using Open-Source Carbonate
+Data and Python Programming](https://www.researchgate.net/publication/396099755_Enhanced_Learning_Experience_for_New_Petrophysicists_Using_Open-Source_Carbonate_Data_and_Python_Programming)

 Here is a summary of each notebook in order: